 ERP is a business management software that customers use to store, manage, interpret, and organize the data generated from the functioning of a business.

-An ERP software provides you with business statuses through the use of a database management system.
-ERP softwares does this by tracking raw materials, money, purchase orders, payrolls, production capacities and many other things.
+ERP software provides you with business statuses through the use of a database management system.
+ERP software does this by tracking raw materials, money, purchase orders, payrolls, production capacities, and many other things.

-These applications share data throughout various departments, such as; purchases, sales, manufacturing and accounting.
+ERP for SaaS companies share data throughout various departments, such as; purchases, sales, manufacturing, and accounting.
 The ERP database facilitates the flow of information between these departments or business functions.